Care at CNSO – Understanding Spondylolisthesis

-n a normal spine, vertebra align perfectly on top of one another.
-Healthy discs, facet joints, and ligaments maintain this proper alignment of the bones.
+n a normal spine, vertebral bodies are positioned perfectly on top of one another.
+Healthy discs, facet joints, and ligaments are responsible for maintaining this proper alignment of the bones.
 However, in certain individuals, the bones do not properly align.
-When this happens, and a vertebra slide forwards or backwards in relation to the vertebra next to it, the result is a mismatch known as spondylolisthesis.
+When this happens, and a vertebra slides forwards or backwards in relation to the vertebra next to it, the result is a mismatch known as spondylolisthesis.

-Spondylolisthesis can cause immense back pain because the involved joints (discs and facets) are unstable, leading to accelerated wear and tear (arthritis of the spine).
+Spondylolisthesis can cause a great deal of neck or back pain because the involved joints (discs and facets) are unstable, leading to accelerated wear and tear (arthritis of the spine).
 In addition, the misaligned bones can cause pressure on nearby nerves, leading to radiculopathy, and sciatica.

-Most cases of spondylolisthesis are caused by the aging process and weakening joints and ligaments that hold the spine together.
+In general, spondylolisthesis results from the aging process: accumulated wear and tear causes weakening in joints and ligaments that hold the spine together, allowing bones to slip out of normal alignment.
 Individuals with birth defects or spine injuries are also susceptible to spondylolisthesis.
 In addition, spondylolisthesis can occur during adolescent development, particularly if the body grows too quickly.
-In addition, even young athletes can suffer from this condition as constant overstretching and impact cause wear and tear on the spine.
+Some young athletes can suffer from this condition as constant overstretching and impact cause wear and tear on the spine.